tstillwell/neo-scan/README.md

 ## Get an API key
-If you want to use the app past a few queries, you need to get a free API key from NASA
+If you want to use the app past a few queries, you will need to get a free API key from NASA

 Sign up for a NASA API key here